Up a level | ||||||||||

 Also 6 superintendent names for different areas.
 Image courtesy of vgstamps2015 on eBay (click image for listing).

-A later unused sending form (FORM T. D. 2, referencing 1916), now giving J. McMillan as Manager of Telegraphs in Montreal.
+A later unused sending form (FORM T. D. 2, referencing 1916 on the back), now giving J. McMillan as Manager of Telegraphs in Montreal.

 The details, including 10 superintendent names for different areas, have been moved to the back.
 Image courtesy of vgstamps2015 on eBay (click image for listing).